top of page

 The postpartum period, often called the fourth trimester, is one of the most significant hormonal transitions a woman’s body will ever go through.
 After delivery, estrogen and progesterone levels drop sharply and rapidly.
 This sudden hormonal shift is one of the primary drivers of the mood changes, sleep disruption, and energy crashes that so many new moms experience in the days and weeks after birth.

-You may feel elated one hour and tearful the next.
+You may feel super happy one hour and tearful the next.
 You may feel disconnected from yourself, or from the experience you imagined.
 You may feel physically exhausted in a way that sleep alone doesn’t seem to fix.
 All of this makes sense when you understand what your body is actually doing.
-It just went through one of the most demanding experiences of a lifetime, and it is actively recalibrating on every level - physical, hormonal, emotional, and neurological.
+It just went through one of the most demanding experiences of a lifetime, and it is actively trying to go back to homeostasis on every level - physical, hormonal, emotional, and neurological.

 Knowing this doesn’t make it easier, exactly.
-But it does make it less frightening.
+But it does make it less frightening and for me at least, helped me understand what was happening.
+I remember some days were so dramatically differnt than others.

 What to Watch For During the Postpartum Period